cdk-entest/aws-cli-demos/organizations/read.md

 ## Introduction

-SCP enforce policies into multiple accounts within an OU or multiple OUs.
+SCP enforces policies into multiple accounts within an OU or multiple OUs.
 For example, dev department can only launch t2.small instances.

 - create multiple accounts
 - create organization units